John Rush (Canadian football): Professional career

 Rush was signed as a free agent on November 30, 2015, by the Winnipeg Blue Bombers after going unselected in the 2015 CFL draft.
 He attended training camp with the Blue Bombers in 2016, but was part of the team's final cuts that year.
 Having exhausted his college eligibility, he played for the Canadian Junior Football League's Hamilton Hurricanes in 2016.
-Following that year focusing on special teams play, he was re-signed by the Blue Bombers on December 13, 2016.
+Following that year, he was re-signed by the Blue Bombers on December 13, 2016.

 Following training camp in 2017, Rush made the team's active roster and made his professional debut on July 1, 2017, against the Saskatchewan Roughriders.
 He played in all 18 regular season games where he had six special teams tackles.
 In 2018, he played in 13 regular season games and had one defensive tackle.
 In 2019, he again played in all 18 regular season games and recorded seven special teams tackles.
 He also played in his first Grey Cup game where the Blue Bombers defeated the Hamilton Tiger-Cats in the 107th Grey Cup.
 He did not play in 2020 due to the cancellation of the 2020 CFL season and became a free agent upon the expiry of his contract on February 9, 2021.

+Coaching career

+In 2025, Rush joined the York Lions football team to serve as the team's assistant linebackers coach.